-- In the US, the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) has designated data centers and the Information Technology and Telecommunications Sectors they house as a “Critical Infrastructure Sector” and its critical employees as “Essential Critical Infrastructure Workers” to help State and local officials as they work to protect their communities, while ensuring continuity of functions critical to public health and safety, as well as economic and national security.
+- In the US, the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) has designated data centres and the Information Technology and Telecommunications Sectors they house as a "Critical Infrastructure Sector" and its critical employees as "Essential Critical Infrastructure Workers" to help State and local officials as they work to protect their communities, whilst ensuring continuity of functions critical to public health and safety, as well as economic and national security.
 As a result, we have secured access credentials from the Department of Homeland Security to ensure continuity of operations and emergency response.
-Please note that this program also extends to our fuel and critical maintenance providers to support our emergency response capabilities.
+Please note that this programme also extends to our fuel and critical maintenance providers to support our emergency response capabilities.

-- In APAC, we continue to work with all relevant agencies to ensure that there is strong understanding of the services operating within our data centers, the critical nature of them and their import contribution to wider society whilst we are all handling this pandemic.
-In Australia, representations have been made to the NSW government and it has been recognized that data centers are part of the critical infrastructure.
+- In APAC, we continue to work with all relevant agencies to ensure that there is strong understanding of the services operating within our data centres, the critical nature of them and their import contribution to wider society whilst we are all handling this pandemic.
+In Australia, representations have been made to the NSW government and it has been recognized that data centres are part of the critical infrastructure.
 In Japan, Singapore and Hong Kong we continue to connect with the key contacts in the respective federal agencies.

 Our business continuity planning includes running our sites with minimal staff and we are preparing for this should we need to institute this plan through remote monitoring of BMS systems and security systems, and dispatch only.

-Digital Realty does not anticipate this will occur as a long-term response and we will only close down the data center if mandated by authorities.
+Digital Realty does not anticipate this will occur as a long-term response and we will only close down the data centre if mandated by authorities.
 If this does occur, we have plans in place to ensure continuity of services.

 If there is no security at the site, is there any method by which a customer could still gain access to our space in the event of an emergency?
 In the event of government-mandated shutdown, is there way for customers to send Digital Realty a list of critical personnel who need to remain onsite?